CaptainCrowbar/unicorn-lib/unicorn/character.md

 * `uint16_t` **`encode_gc`**`(const u8string& cat) noexcept`

 These convert between a GC abbreviation (passed as either a pair of letters or a string) and its integer code.
+The result of `encode_gc()` is unspecified if the arguments are invalid.

 * `vector<uint16_t>` **`gc_list`**`()`